-About half of the Atlantis’ vast property is taken up by the Aquaventure Waterpark, billed as the largest water park in the Middle East.
+One of the other things to do tat the Atlantis Dubai is to spend a day playing at the huge waterpark.
+About half of the Atlantis’ vast property is taken up by the Aquaventure Waterpark which is billed as the largest water park in the Middle East.
 As a hotel guest, you get unlimited access to the park, so you can go for the day or just a few hours after a day of sightseeing.
 Another nice little perk is the shuttle that takes you from various points on the hotel side to three different stops throughout the water park.

 For adrenaline lovers, there are many exciting water slide options, including high speed ones that were much too fast for me.
 My speed was the mile long lazy river network, which was not always that lazy either.
 Just as I was getting comfortable in my inner tube, the river took me up inclines and then down cascades and through rapids, before calming down for a lazy stretch of floating again.
 Such fun!